‘Sexual Deviants’ Who Bragged About Sex With Minors Arrested

-Two female best friends who bragged about being “sexual deviants” because they were allegedly engaging in sexual activities with teenage boys have now been arrested.
+Two female best friends, who bragged about being “sexual deviants” because they were allegedly engaging in sexual activities with teenage boys, have now been arrested.

 The two women from San Jose, California — 24-year-old Talia Sisco, and 23-year-old Tina Pourani — were taken into custody earlier this month, reported San Francisco’s ABC7 News.